aitji/QoL-BP/README.md

 > **Note** If a block is not listed here, it may already have a vanilla recipe or may not yet be included in this version (26.10).

 </details>

+> [!NOTE]
+> This list may be `outdated`.
+You can find the most up-to-date information here: [https://github.com/aitji/QoF/wiki/Recipes](https://github.com/aitji/QoF/wiki/Recipes)

 ## Configuration References